gleam-lang/gleam/notes/talk.md

 ```

 An Element is a record with a type, an id, some classes, attributes, and
 content.
+For each definition I use the dollar variables to set the various
+fields from the child nodes.

-With all the definitions in place I can place this file into the
+And with that all the definitions are in place, and I can place this file into
-`src` directory, and Mix will compile it into an Erlang module.
+the `src` directory so that Mix can compile it into an Erlang module for me.

 I can now turn source code into tokens, and tokens into an AST.
 The next step
 is turning the AST into a function that produces HTML.